paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 - ***Random***: `exhaustiveBelow` is less than the number of choices.
 - ***Exhaustive Random***: `exhaustiveBelow` is greater than the number of choices.

 To return in a random order, set ***Exhaustive Random***.
-Nothing repeats until the list is exhausted.
+Nothing repeats until it exhausts the list.
 Each cycle is in random order.

 #### Exhaustive Random Selections

-If there are a small number of choices, the player recognises the repeats, and they won't appear random.
-If the same item repeats immediately it becomes particularly apparent.
+If there is a few choices, the player recognises the repeats, and they won't appear random.
+If the same item repeats at once it becomes obvious.
 The solution is to use exhaustive random selection.
-No item is returned twice until all items have had a turn at being displayed.
+No item returns until all items have had a turn at being displayed.

-Exhaustive Random is not necessary for large sets of values.
+Exhaustive Random is unnecessary for large sets of values.
 Set a watermark by giving `exhaustiveBelow` a value.
 If the number of choices available is below this value, exhaustive random selection occurs.
 If it is above, pseudo-random selection occurs.

 #### Selector Choices